-I immediately thought about the Church in these days — priests (and us laypersons!) sorrowfully seeing/having seen their “brothers” walk away, yet also struggling with their own betrayals.
+I immediately thought about our Church in these days — priests (and us laypersons!) sorrowfully witnessing our brothers and sisters walk away in disgust (perhaps for just a time, and times, and half a time), yet we are also struggling with their own betrayals.
 I wish I could find a photo of the Baptism just below.
 St John with awe beholding Jesus submitting to baptism, with an angel with an equally awed look holding a towel for him.

-I bet there’s a whole lot connecting these two images with the headlines that keep pouring in.
-Maybe a paper’s worth.
-Divine Mercy offered to the betrayals, a Loving Father and Sacrificial Redeemer-Shepherd who has given us the awe-full gift of Free Will, and wow that angel — he’s part of it too.
+I bet there’s a whole lot connecting these two images with the terrible headlines that keep pouring in: Divine Mercy offered to the betrayals, a Loving Father and Sacrificial Redeemer-Shepherd who has given us the awe-full gift of Free Will, and wow that angel — he’s part of it too.
 The loving Lord won’t force us into the water, he won’t tie us up as a prisoner in the house, won’t give up on us until we irrevocably and totally reject Him.